ModbusScope/ModbusScope/docs/pages/open_data_file.md

 #### Correct STMStudio bad read

 This feature is only used for a very specific use case when loading a data file created with STMStudio.
 The STMStudio tool reads data directly from the RAM memory of a embedded devices.
-The main drawback is that reading a 16 bit variable can sometimes return a corrupt value on a 8 bit microcontroller.
+The main drawback is that reading a 16 bit variable can sometimes return a corrupt value on a 8 bit micro-controller.
 A single byte (most or least significant) of the 16 bit value will be reset to zero's or set to one's.

 *ModbusScope* is able to detect most of these corrupt values and correct them based on previous and next value in the graph.